joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/03/03/world/middleeast/iranian-leaders-trum.html

 **Ayatollah Ali Khamenei’s Son Emerges as Leading Choice to Be His Successor**\
-`If Mojtaba Khamenei is chosen by Iran’s senior clinics, it may signal a victory for hard-liners, an analyst said.`\
+`If Mojtaba Khamenei is chosen by Iran’s senior clerics, it may signal a victory for hard-liners, an analyst said.`\
 https://nytimes.com/2026/03/03/world/middleeast/iran-mojtaba-khamenei-successor.html

 **Travelers, How Has the Iran Conflict Affected You?
 Tell Us Your Story.**\